kangpeilun/VastGaussian/README.md

 - [x] ~~Seamless Merging is implemented~~

+- [x] ~~For non-standard scenes by manual Manhattan alignment

-- [ ] Parallel training of $m\times n$ regions on a single GPU is implemented after dividing the point cloud. (`I tried to modify it, but it's actually a little more difficult than I thought, can someone help me`)
+- [ ] Parallel training of $m\times n$ regions on a single GPU is implemented after dividing the point cloud

 - [ ] Experiments are carried out on UrbanScene3D and Mill-19 datasets
-- [ ] `Training large datasets like Mill-19 consumes a lot of RAM, can someone give me some suggestions for optimizing the code`
 - [ ] Fix bugs, and bugs, and bugs ...
+- [ ] Automatic ground estimation and Manhattan alignment

 ## Some notes